Web Application Penetration Testing Checklist

 • Load Testing: Load testing can help you prepare for DDoS attacks.
 It’s a performance test that shows you problems like slowness or crashes when lots of people use your app.
 This lets you find the breaking point and see how your system handles heavy traffic.
 See how we helped an indie game developer identify their breaking point and significantly improve server performance.

-• Compliance Testing: We’ll help ensure your web application adheres to industry standards and regulations, such as PCI DSS, HIPAA, and GDPR.
+• Compliance Testing: We’ll help ensure your web application adheres to industry standards and regulations, such as PCI DSS, HIPAA, GDPR, and DORA.

 • Code Security Audits: We conduct thorough security audits to identify issues before they become a major headache.
 Our code security audit is well structured and divided into Architecture Review, Database Review, Code Quality, Test Coverage, and Security Review.